linkdotnet/Blog/Readme.md

 ## Comment Section
 For comments the blog is using [giscus](https://giscus.app/) or [disqus](https://disqus.com/).

-**Note**: Please only register one service / provide the configuration for one note.
+**Note**: Please only register one service / provide the configuration for one node.
 The given configuration shows both only for demonstrational purposes.
+If multiple comment plugins are configured at the same time a warning will be displayed under the blog post itself.

 ### Giscus
 To provide the necessary values head over to https://giscus.app/ and go to the configuration section.